shakilkhancairo/C-Programming/README.md

 # C-Programming
-In this repository i here are two files 1 is for raw practice and another is for problem solving
+In this repository i here are two files, First one is for raw practice file and Second one is for problem solving.